PolyMathOrg/PolyMath/README.md

 ## Install PolyMath

-To install PolyMath on your Pharo image you can just execute the following script:
+To install PolyMath in your Pharo image you can just execute the following script:

 ```Smalltalk
     Metacello new